 This sub-command can be used to delete a given resource and its child resources.
-The following
+The following example deletes the resource identified by resourceId node[70].
+When successful, this command does not generate any output.

 '''

 $ ./resourcecli --username admin --password secret delete node\[70\]

 '''